KaijCH/interview_assessments/faltten_elements_from_list/flatten_elements_from_list.md

 ## Description

-1. Implementing `flattens(elements: list)` function which serve flattening all elements from in given nested list `elements`
+1. Implementing `flattens(elements: list)` function which serve flattening all elements in the given nested list `elements`

 2. Securing the function so that endures the cyclic array like below